 (i) The Stringer-Drummond Vaping Act, HB41, passed in May 2019.
 It requires the Alabama Alcoholic Beverage Control Board to regulate retail sales of alternative nicotine devices like sales of tobacco products and prohibits the sale or transfer of alternative nicotine products to minors.
-The law also prohibits retailers and manufacturers of alternative nicotine products and electronic nicotine delivery systems from advertising the products near schools; and to prohibit specialty retailers of electronic nicotine delivery systems from opening new places of business near schools, childcare centers, churches, and other facilities.
-The law prevents retailers and manufacturers of alternative nicotine products or electronic nicotine delivery systems from advertising those products as tobacco cessation devices as a healthy alternative to smoking.
+The law also prohibits retailers and manufacturers of alternative nicotine products and electronic nicotine delivery systems from advertising the products near schools; and to prohibit specialty retailers of business near schools, child care centers, churches, and other facilities.
+The law prevents retailers and manufacturers of alternative nicotine products of alternative nicotine products of alternative nicotine products prevents retailers and manufacturers of alternative nicotine products or electronic nicotine delivery systems from advertising those products as tobacco cessation devices as a healthy alternative to smoking.
 E-cigarettes may only be sold in tobacco, mint, or menthol flavors.